Opel Rekord Series D: Petrol

 Early on in the Rekord D's production, Opel also released SAE power figures alongside the DIN norm, with the 1900 S engine producing a claimed 105 PS at 5200 rpm and 17.1 kgm at 3800 rpm under SAE standards.
 This was the only engine offered by Opel's Japanese importer.

-In 1975 the Petrol/gasoline lead law came into force, more than halving the amount of lead that could be added to petrol in West Germany.
+In 1975, the Petrol lead law came into force, more than halving the amount of lead that could be added to petrol in West Germany.
 Similar legislation came into effect in key export markets across western Europe.
 For the oil companies the addition of lead to fuel provided a simple and inexpensive way to vary octane levels.
 Having lobbied vigorously against the legislative restrictions, they now responded by reducing fuel octane ratings on the forecourts.
 The 98 octane fuel on which the Rekord's high compression engines depended was reduced in the super grade fuel normally available, while low lead 98 octane fuel became hard to find and very expensive.
 For the entry level Opel Rekord "1700 N" claimed maximum power was reduced, in 1975, by 6 PS to 60 PS.
 The high compression "1700 S" version was withdrawn, and the range was extended by a low compression version of the 1897 cc unit, sometimes known as the "1900 N" and providing a maximum power of 75 PS and a compression ratio of just 7.6:1.
 The "1900 S" high compression ratio version of this engine had its maximum power reduced from 97 to 90 PS reflecting a compression ratio reduced from 9.8:1 to 8.8:1, which enabled it to use the new reduced octane "super" grade fuels without knocking.
 In some markets, such as Sweden and Switzerland, emissions controls were even stricter and the new engine produced only 88 PS, while the 1700 engine was discontinued there.

 To compensate for the loss of performance on the "1900 S" Opel now increased the cylinder bores further and introduced, in September 1975, a 1979 cc version of the engine for their Rekord "2000 S".
 100 PS of maximum power was claimed for what was the fastest Rekord from this generation.
 Neither its power nor its performance matched the "1900 H" version of the old 106 hp Opel Rekord C however, which presumably reflected changed priorities in the market place following the fuel shortages and price shocks of the mid 1970s.